Hit the C-spot: How to have a cervical orgasm during sex

 Cervix Pain: No gain with pain

 Cervical stimulation is not supposed to hurt.
-Some people may find that it’s simply too intense to be pleasurable, but even if strong stimulation is your cup of tea, being too rough during sex can lead to a bruised cervix or bleeding after sex.
+Some people may find that deep penetration is simply too intense to be pleasurable.
+However, if strong stimulation is your cup of tea, keep in mind that being too rough during sex can lead to a bruised cervix or bleeding after sex.

 Spotting after sex isn’t exactly uncommon, but it shouldn’t be a constant factor in your life.
 Regular bleeding or any ongoing pain during sex could be a sign of a health condition.
 Some of these can include cervicitis (inflammation of the cervix), pelvic inflammatory disease, sexually transmitted infections (STI), Bacterial Vaginosis (BV), and vaginal dryness.

-Familiarity with your own body is not just a pathway to better health, it can also lead to a better sex life.
-So consider this our CTA to explore on your own – you might just find a new means to achieving mind-blowing, full-body orgasms and incredible sex.
+Familiarity with your own body is not just a pathway to better health.
+Knowing your own anatomy can also lead to a better sex life.
+So consider this our CTA to explore on your own.
+You might just find a new means to achieving mind-blowing, full-body orgasms and incredible sex.

 This article is informational only and is not offered as medical advice, nor does it substitute for a consultation with your physician.
 If you have any gynecological/medical concerns or conditions, please consult your physician.